kazi-shahin/stripe-script-for-payemnt/README.md

 #### As a Developer  How could I make payment to stripe?
 - Step 1: Clone the repo
 - Step 2: Update .env file with stripe secret key
-- Step 3: Generate token of your payment method, Calling `create` method of `Token` class with the object
+- Step 3: Generate token of your payment method, Calling `create` method of `Token` class (filename Token.php) with the object
 ```
 [
     'card' => [